Texas jailhouse cobbler's short walk on freedom road

 Customers made boot sizing appointments at the Walls Unit in Huntsville, the prison where Texas implements the death penalty.
 They met Darby in a cell set aside for visits that was also near the death chamber.

-Buyers had to sign a contract with the state for the use of prison labor.
+Buyers had to sign a contract with the state for the use of prison labor, for which Texas received a cut and Darby a smaller cut.
 The money was paid into a fund because Darby was not allowed to receive cash directly or profiteer.

-There was no direct payment to the state stipulated in the contract and Darby was taxed on his income, the Texas Department of Criminal Justice said.

 Yet Darby was spending about $2,000 a year from the fund to buy goods at the commissary, burning through money almost as fast as it came in.